 WHAT WE BELIEVE

 The most important belief we hold is the Gospel.
 The beliefs that follow help inform and explain our belief in the Gospel.
 This is not an exhaustive list of our beliefs, but a collection of things we hold as important.
+Our confession of faith comes from the Abstract of Principles.
 If you have any questions about our beliefs, please contact us– we’d love to talk about it!

 I. The Scriptures.